fgtclb/t3oodle/Documentation/Usage/PollLifecycle.rst

 5. Finishing the poll
 =====================

-The poll author can finish the poll at any time.
+The poll author can finish the poll at any time, unless the poll's expiration date is set.
 S/he have to select a final option for that.

 When a poll is :ref:`finished <pollStatusOpened>`: